0xAX/linux-insides/Concepts/per-cpu.md

 which makes given `ptr` type of `const void __percpu *`,

-After this we can see the call of the `SHIFT_PERCPU_PTR` macro with two paramters.
-At first paramter we pass our ptr and sencond we pass cpu number to the `per_cpu_offset` macro which:
+After this we can see the call of the `SHIFT_PERCPU_PTR` macro with two parameters.
+At first parameter we pass our ptr and sencond we pass cpu number to the `per_cpu_offset` macro which:

 ```C
 #define per_cpu_offset(x) (__per_cpu_offset[x])